rajeesing/StraightToBusiness/DatabaseDeployment.md

 ## Begin the deployment now

 ### Create a database
+Like any software project, the backbone is a database.
+This is the source of information used to feed data to your application to process.
+There are many database types out there in the market and you can choose anyone of them based on your need.
+In this tutorial, we are using SQL Server, and all examples are based on that.

 ### Create a database project
 1. You must know the correct credential to connect with your database.